 While broth is boiling slowly pour egg mixture into the broth stirring frequently.

-Simmer for 4 to 5 minutes.
+Simmer for 4 to 5 minutes; season with salt and pepper.

 Cook chicken with salt, parsley, celery and onion in water for 1 ½ to 2 hours until chicken is very tender.